Once apon a time Jonie joined the USDA Child and Adult Care Food Program to bring in extra funding to her child care center.

 That’s when Jonie called Child Care Resources.
 They trained her.
 They helped her put systems in place to ensure her success.
 And they kept her records neat, complete and organized.
 When her applications are about to expire, they sent her new ones.

 And ever since then, Jonie has been able to concentrate on what’s really important—taking care of the children.
-Jonie has the piece of mind knowing that Child Care Resources is there to handle the government paperwork.
+Jonie has the piece of mind knowing that Child Care Resources is there to help with the government paperwork.

 “Child Care Resources is the preferred way to receive federal funding.”